magicmark/LentilDI/README.md

 **LentilDI** lets you build apps without the pain of having to wire up and manually manage your dependency tree.

+LentilDI has an emphasis on:

+* Easy testability of modules
+* Reduction of boilerplate dependency management

 ## Example

 With LentilDI, you can go from something like this: